Earn Your Online Master's in Data Analytics

 Ever wish you could predict the future or identify current trends?
 So do companies big and small.
 That’s why they turn to data analytics to identify the likelihood of future outcomes based on historical data.
 Data analytics professionals apply a variety of techniques like data mining, predictive modeling, deep learning algorithms, machine learning, and even artificial intelligence to sets of data to, quite literally, predict trends and behavior patterns.

-Predictive analytics proves to be a growing area of significance for businesses around the world.
-Unlike business analytics, which focuses on past performance patterns, predictive analytics uses data big or small to anticipate—and plan for—the future.
+Data analytics proves to be a growing area of significance for businesses around the world.
+Unlike business analytics, which focuses on past performance patterns, data analytics uses data big or small to anticipate—and plan for—the future.

 The Degree You Need to Lead the Charge